|

 - Twisted multistranded steel cable as used for bicycle brakes: not very brilliant

 sound, but flexible enough.
 Approaches gut-string sound.
+This was used during

 Power supply calculation: